 TIP: Try El Farolito in San Francisco for one of the best burritos in the Mission District!

 Sometimes it’s nice to splash out and there are plenty of amazing places to visit and stay across California if you are looking for something extra special.

 - BMW Performance Driving School offers the opportunity to race across a 30-acre track while improving your driving skills and enjoying the thrill of a high-performance car.

 - With its opulent estates, palm-lined roads and lavish hotels and limos, Beverly Hills is a great place to catch a glimpse of the rich and famous or to indulge in some extravagant window-shopping.

 - Orange County has an unbelievable selection of luxury hotels to choose from.
 Relax on a private oceanfront balcony at the Ritz-Carlton Laguna Niguel, experience Tuscan-inspired luxury at The Resort at Pelican Hill or indulge in the 20,000 square foot Spa Montage at Montage Laguna Beach, complete with outdoor whirlpool and personal training sessions.

 With its spectacular parks and astounding views, California has so many amazing sights to explore.
-There are over 280 state parks, ranging from lush forests to expansive deserts as well as ski and snowboarding opportunities in the Sierra peaks and a floating skate ramp over Lake Tahoe.
+There are over 280 state parks, ranging from lush forests to expansive deserts as well as ski and snowboarding opportunities in the Sierra peaks, plus a floating skate ramp over Lake Tahoe.